Vallenain/Drive-files-generator/README.md

 ## Credentials
 At the moment, the script is not packaged nor published as an app.
 So you have to create your own GCP Oauth client ID for installed app ([this procedure][1]).
 Download the JSON file and pass it to the command line.

+You also have to activate the [Drive API][2] in your GCP project.

 The script will ask for permission to write in Google Drive.
 After the scope authorization process is done, it will save your refresh token + access token into a file if (and only if) you have passed `--store-creds` with a file